maavumich/project0/docs/assignment.md

 Part 2 - Selection (if, else) and Iteration (loops)
 --------------------------------------------------------------------------------
-Read the material at [c++.com/control] (www.cplusplus.com/doc/tutorial/control).
-Focus on selection statements, For Loops, and While Loops.
-You won't be tested on range-based for loops, do-while, or switch statments.
+Read the slides covering Part 2: Selection and Iteration, then complete the exercise.

 ### Exercise 2:
 Write a guessing game program.
 The game will ask the player to guess a number between 1-20 using